The Date for Work Experience is 11/07/2022 – 15/07/2022

 How do students benefit from a Work Experience Placements?

-Following a period of Work Experience it is hoped that they may have developed:
+Following a period of Work Experience you will develop:

 - More confidence